Sizing Orifices of an Injector

 Make sure you have rocket selected and Hit the "Submit" button.

 Here we will input our fuel parameters.
-In my example we will use gaseous Hydrogen as our fuel, keep in mind the (L) indicates the fuel being in Liquid state.
+In my example we will be using liquid Hydrogen as our fuel, keep in mind the (L) indicates the fuel being in Liquid state.
 Choose from the following fuels and hit "Accept Fuel Selection & Continue"

 Here we will state our oxidizer parameters.
-For my example run we will use Nitrous Oxide(N2O) as our oxidizer, but for your case indicate whatever oxidizer you are choosing to use.
+For my example run we will use Liquid Oxygen (LOX) as our oxidizer, but for your case indicate whatever oxidizer you are choosing to use.
 Hit "Accept Oxidizer Selection & Continue to next form."

 Now we need to specify the output data specifications, which alone are already fine.
 No need to change anything, just hit "Submit input & Perform CEA Analysis."